+My name is Carol Neil.
 My business was born out of a lifelong passionate love for dogs, and my mission is to teach and assist people in creating joy-filled, loving, and positive relationships with their 4-legged best friends.
 Of course ultimately, this means far fewer dogs surrendered to shelters or euthanized for behaviour issues.

 I began my training career as an apprentice at the Edmonton Humane Society Canine Enrichment Centre (CEC) under Trainer and Behaviour Consultant, Bilinda Wagner in January of 2010, after which time I was hired as an official trainer in September of that same year.

-I also began to shadow private behavioural consults while at the same time, studying under dog behaviour specialist, Ivan Stewart who has his Masters in Ethology from the University of Cambridge and offered education as an Applied Dog Behaviour Consultant through a thorough and stringent behaviour consultant program that consists of theory as well as a hands on practicum.
+I also began to shadow private behavioural consults while at the same time, studying under dog behaviour specialist, Ivan Stewart who has his Masters in Ethology from the University of Cambridge and offered education as a Dog Behaviour Consultant through a thorough and stringent behaviour consultant program that consists of theory as well as a hands on practicum.
 I graduated from this program with honours.
-By the time I left my position at EHS 4 years later, the majority of my role was handling the more challenging private behavioural consults.
+By the time I left my position at EHS 3 years later, the majority of my role was handling the more challenging private behavioural consults.